 She goes through all this effort in case of a hurricane, which is a threat to her home in Florida between June and November.
 Along with wind and rain, hurricanes bring lots of idle time, power outages, closed businesses, and sometimes evacuations.
 Having a project ready to cast on allows her to funnel her nervous energy into an activity that, for her, will be distracting, calm her nerves, and pass the time.

-- a snowstorm or other extreme weather event
+• a snowstorm or other extreme weather event

-- spur-of-the-moment travel
+• spur-of-the-moment travel

-- a health emergency
+• a health emergency

 Building an Emergency Project Kit seems like an easy task, but it actually requires some strategic thought.
 Here are some tips to creating a successful kit:

-1. Think Simple
+1. Pick a Simple Pattern

 2. Roll Your Yarn and Swatch